Subham-Maity/scalable_server_architecture/package/v1.0.0/app/README.md

 *First run the docker daemon*

-- If you want to migrate `npx prisma migrate dev`
+> If you want to migrate `npx prisma migrate dev`

+- First run the docker daemon

 ```bash